DylanAKing/OpenVPN-Installer/README.md

     - ufw

-Installation instructions:
+# Installation Instructions:

+For the installation script to function we need to have SSH running on each system to check if its enabled run:

+    systemctl status ssh

+If you need to start it run:

+    sudo systemctl start ssh

+If you want ssh to run on start up:

+    sudo systemctl enable ssh

 If you are running Debian 10.6.0 there are a few things to verify before you run the installer

 Make sure you have these packages installed:

         - sudo